fjkdasilva/learning-python/README.md

 - Open Git Bash

-- Use commands "cd" (change directory) and "ls" (list) to change to where you want to save your files. i.e. "cd Documents"
+- Use commands "cd" (change directory) and "ls" (list) to change to where you want to save your files. i.e. "cd Documents".
+  "cd.." takes you up a directory.

 - Create a new folder for GitHub "mkdir GitHub" (make directory), and go into it "cd GitHub".

 - Now back to your browser and go to our github repository (https://github.com/tne-lab/learning-python).
 Click fork in the upper right corner.
-Then click on your account.
+Then click on your account in the resulting pop-up window.
 This will make a private version for yourself.

 - Now go to your private repo (https://github.com/CHANGETOYOURUSERNAME/learning-python) and copy the link from the green clone button.

 - Back to git bash and type "git clone https://github.com/CHANGETOYOURUSERNAME/learning-python".
-This creates a local copy for yourself.
+This creates a copy on your local hard-drive for yourself.

 ### Download data from google drive
 TNEL-UMN/Protocols and Tutorials/Python